githCS2/FP_FBP/README.md

 # CT Reconstruction using Forward and Backward Projection with PyTorch

 ## Project Overview
 This project implements a CT image reconstruction system using Forward Projection (FP) and Filtered Back Projection (FBP) methods.
 It uses sparse matrices A and B to represent the relationship between projection data and images, and performs computations within the PyTorch framework.
-This system is useful for CT reconstruction, evaluating image quality (using PSNR), and generating projection data.

 ## Features
 - **Generate AB Matrices**: Create sparse matrices A and B for forward and backward projection.